Wong, Gene K. Department of Biological Sciences, Quinnipiac University, Hamden, Connecticut.

-The formation of new individuals, which may occur by asexual or sexual means.
+The formation of new animal individuals, which may occur by asexual or sexual means.
 All animals must reproduce asexually or sexually to create new individuals of their species.
 In asexual reproduction, a single parent can produce offspring that are genetically identical to itself.
-Most animals also use sexual reproduction as a means of maintaining the genetic diversity of their species.
-Sexual reproduction requires the participation of two individuals or parents that produce gametes: namely, sperm and eggs.
-See also: Developmental biology; Reproductive system
+In contrast, sexual reproduction requires the participation of two individuals or parents (Fig. 1) that produce gametes: namely, sperm and eggs.
+Most animals use sexual reproduction as a means of maintaining the genetic diversity of their species.
+See also: Developmental biology; Genetics; Reproductive system; Speciation

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.

 Recognized as an award-winning gateway to scientific knowledge, AccessScience is an amazing online resource that contains high-quality reference material written specifically for students.
 Contributors include more than 10,000 highly qualified scientists and 46 Nobel Prize winners.

 MORE THAN 8700 articles covering all major scientific disciplines and encompassing the McGraw-Hill Encyclopedia of Science & Technology and McGraw-Hill Yearbook of Science & Technology